xtuml/bridgepoint/doc-bridgepoint/notes/9763_content_assistance/9763_content_assistance_dnt.md

 A radio button shall be included to control the format of parameterized invocation proposals.
-The options are to either simply insert the proposal with open and close parentheses and place the cursor between them, or to fill out the prototype of the signature with parameters and highlight the first parameter.
+The options are to either simply insert the proposal with open and close parentheses and place the cursor between them, or to fill out the prototype of the signature with parameters and place the cursor at the first parameter.

+Help text:
+> Include parameter tags in parameterized invocation proposals

 The default is to fill out the parameters.